Gabriel-Spinola/bots/README.md

-# bots
+# Wellington Bot
-Bot I'm working on for a freelance
+Bot for sending messages from a telegram chat to a discord chat

 ## TODO
 - [X] Read messages from telegram